 Sullivan University's Novel Coronavirus (COVID-19) Informational Webpage

 Sullivan University’s campus buildings and offices are open.
 To access a campus building, students, faculty, staff and visitors must participate in a screening process to include a temperature check, practice social distancing and proper hand hygiene, and wear a mask and any other appropriate personal protective equipment (PPE) at all times while in a public area of the building.
-Didactic course instruction will remain online for the summer term to minimize exposure and infection.
-With safety protocols in place, lab classes that require in-person, practical application will operate and meet as normal for the summer, 2020 term.
-It is the institution’s hope that on-campus course offerings can be expanded for the fall term which begins on Monday, September 28, 2020.
+The institution plans to return to on-campus didactic courses as soon as safely possible.
+Until that time, online instruction will continue uninterrupted.
+Lab classes and courses that require in person instruction will continue to meet with all appropriate safety protocols in place.

 Incoming, new students with questions should reach out to their Admissions Advisor.
 Active students who may have a question or need may reach out to the following departments by email or phone: